Microquake-ai/RFC-micro-seismic-data-exchange-format/rfc_data_content.md

 -   **Instrument Response**: Though typically part of the StationXML, having the actual instrument response curves stored as auxiliary data can facilitate more direct correction of the waveforms without referencing external databases.

 -   **Processing Logs**: Detailed logs of processing steps performed on the data, which can be crucial for ensuring data quality and understanding potential issues or artifacts.

-and provenance information to provide traceability and data history.

 To ensure interoperability, the information in the provided files must be consistent.
 The sensor naming convention shall remain consistent throughout.
 Additionally, the locations of sensors and events should be expressed using a unified coordinate system, which must also be used for grids, if applicable.